subquery/documentation/docs/subquery_network/node_operators/stake.md

 - More total stake means more SQT to allocate on different deployments the Node Operator runs and more Network Inflation Rewards to earn.
 - It provides an advantage over other Node Operators when payment method is flex plan (PAYG) due to the way the [Cobb-Douglas function](../introduction/reward-distribution.md#cobb-douglas-production-function) works.

 In order to become an Node Operator on the SubQuery Network, you must stake a minimum number of SQT.
-In addition, you will want to attract delegators to [increase there rewards that your receive](./rewards.md).
+In addition, you will want to attract delegators to [increase the rewards that you receive](./rewards.md).